How to register for meetings: How to register for meetings:

 Meetings of the STECF and its working groups are approved and convened by the Commission.

-Before each meeting the focal point in DG MARE, the STECF Secretariat and the meeting's chairman inform relevant organizations of the upcoming meeting and invite their experts to express their interest to participate within a set period of time.
+Before each meeting the focal point in DG MARE, the STECF Secretariat and the meeting's chair inform relevant organizations of the upcoming meeting and invite their experts to express their interest to participate within a set period of time.

 The aforementioned in charge of each meeting use the list of the experts registered to draw the final list of the meeting's participants.
 The experts' experience and the relevance of their field of expertise to the Terms of Reference to be dealt with during each meeting are among the criteria applied in the selection procedure.

 An Invitation Letter is sent to all the meeting's participants.
-Experts who expressed interest but were not selected are informed by the STECF secretariat after the end of the selection procedure.
+Experts who expressed interest but were not selected are informed by the STECF Secretariat after the end of the selection procedure.

 Observer registration - invitation Observer registration - invitation